Lucy Robinson (Neighbours): 2013 return

-Further returns (2014–2023)
+Further returns (2014–present)

 Lucy returned again in July 2014, and as part of the show's 30th anniversary in March 2015.
 On 6 November 2015, Lucy and Chris Pappas (James Mason) made a cameo appearance to announce the birth of their daughter.
 In June 2016, Dennis revealed that Bell had been filming more appearances as Lucy.

-Bell reprised the role for the show's 35th anniversary celebrations.
-She was pleased with Lucy's return storyline and how the character has grown since she was last on screen, calling it "brilliant".
+Bell reprised the role for the show's 35th anniversary celebrations in 2020.
+She was pleased with Lucy's return storyline and how the character had grown since she was last on screen, calling it "brilliant".
 She teased, "For Lucy, it will be a full circle for her which I'm really excited about.
 It's more a nervous energy, I just want to get back into and I feel I know the character so well now, it's great to see what is in store for her this time around."
 Lucy returns on 18 February 2020, as she comes to Erinsborough to check up on new general manager of Lassiters, Chloe Brennan (April Rose Pengilly).